 The structures of these three chemicals are shown in the main image of this blog (see above).
 As shown, Aminexil has similar structure of minoxidil, with the piperidinyl group missing.
 Stemoxydine has a completely different structure from minoxidil.
 Stemoxydine's IUPAC name is Diethyl pyridine-2,4-dicarboxylate ( see its molecular modeling image blow).

-Stemoxydine: Stemoxydine is a patented chemical by L'Oreal for hair regrowth and is used in its product “Kérastase Densifique” recently.
-L'Oreal claims that the liquid “Kérastase Densifique”, when applied to the roots, can promote the growth of more than 1500 new hairs in 90 days.
+Stemoxydine is a patented chemical by L'Oreal for hair regrowth.
+L'Oreal claims that the liquid solution containing stemoxydine, when applied to the roots, can promote the hair regrowth.
 The study was conducted in a double blind vs placebo study consisting of 101 men between 18 and 55 years old.
 During the study, subjects applied stemoxydine 5% solution (aka, stemoxydine 5) once a day (6ml).

 L'Oreal used to have hair growth product based on Aminexil.
-Now Aminexil is all replaced by Stemoxydine in all of L'Oreal products.
+Now Aminexil is all replaced by stemoxidine in all of L'Oreal products.
 Does it mean Stemoxydine works better than Aminexil?
 We do not know.
 Sometimes a company makes a change not because the new product is better than the old one.
-Instead, it could be the new product gives them the exclusive ownership the formulation so nobody else can copy it, or it might be due to regulation related reasons.
-The bottom line is that this is a relatively new product, so only time will tell if there product really work.
+Instead, it might be because the new chemical gives them the exclusive ownership the formulation so nobody else can copy it, or it might be due to regulation related reasons.
+The bottom line is that this is a relatively new product, so only time will tell if the product really works.

 Aminexil is another patented chemical molecule developed by L’Oreal.
 It was used prior to Stemoxydine but recently got ditched by L'Oreal.
 L'Oreal claimed that Aminexil help prevent perifollicular fibrosis (scarring of the hair follicles) and therefore help treatment for hair loss.
-Aminexil had been pushed by L"Oreal for more than 15 years.
+Aminexil had been marketed by L"Oreal for more than 15 years.
 Yet not so many people have heard about it.
-You got it, that must means something.
+You know what it means.

 We do not believe either Stemoxyldine or Aminexil comes close to the effectiveness of minoxidil in stimulating hair regrowth.
 Aminexil is dead now.
 Even the creator of this compound has dropped it, so should you.
 If it works, it most likely due to the presence of minoxidil in the same product.
 If you are allergic to minoxidil itself, you can give Stemoxyldine a try.
-Please be advised that majority of people who are allergic to minoxidil products are actually allergic to the solvent (Propylene glycol), not minoxidil itself.
-Thus, they can use propylene glycol free minoxidil products like Dualgen-15 NO PG Plus, or Dualgen-15 NO PG to avoid any allergy reaction from regular minoxidil products.
+Please be advised that majority of people who are allergic to minoxidil products are actually allergic to the solvent Propylene glycol not minoxidil itself.
+Thus it is worth considering glycol free minoxidil products like Dualgen-15 NO PG Plus, or Dualgen-15 NO PG to avoid allergic reaction from regular minoxidil products.